|Date||Tuesday, March 23, 2021|

 She is currently Editor-in-Chief of Revista Brasileira de Arbitragem - RBA (“Brazilian Arbitration Journal”), published by Kluwer Law.
 She is also a member of the Arbitration Commission of International Chamber of Commerce (ICC), of Brazilian Arbitration Committee (CBAr), and of Brazilian Institute of Construction Law (IBDiC).
 Fabiane also joins the arbitrators’ list of the following Brazilian arbitral institutions: CAM-CCBC, CBMA, CAMARB and CAMESC.

-Have a look at our further events around the Arbitration Day
+Take a look at the further events surrounding the 5th International Arbitration Day.

 photo credit: optimarc/shutterstock.com